 In 2017, Professor Stoker was given an Outstanding Research Award in Wright State's College of Liberal Arts and was named the Brage Golding Distinguished Professor of Research for a three-year term by the university.
 Her book, Polemics and Patronage in the City of Victory: Vyāsatīrtha, Hindu Sectarianism, and the Sixteenth-Century Vijayanagara Court, was published by the University of California Press as part of the South Asia Across the Disciplines Series.
 (A free download is available at the link entitled "Polemics and Patronage" at the upper right of this page.)
-Her work has also been published in several edited volumes and in numerous journals including History of Religions, The Journal of the American Academy of Religion, Numen, and The Journal of Indian Philosophy.
+Her work has also been published in several edited volumes and in numerous journals including History of Religions, The Journal of the American Academy of Religion, Numen, The Journal of South Asian Intellectual History, and The Journal of Indian Philosophy.
 She has edited a forthcoming (2023) volume for Bloomsbury Press entitled A Cultural History of Hinduism in the Age of Empires: 1500-1857.

 Professor Stoker has been invited to present her research at various academic institutions including the University of Chicago, Stanford, Oxford, Columbia, and the K.R.
 Cama Institute.
 Her work has been supported by several prestigious grants, including a National Endowment for the Humanities Fellowship, a Canadian Embassy Faculty Research Grant, an American Institute of Indian Studies Senior Research Fellowship, and two American Academy of Religion Individual Research Grants.